-At every monthly meeting and in my private discussions with members I have appealed for
+At every monthly meeting and in my private discussions with members I have appealed for volunteers to come forward.
+There has been little response.

 We do still have some cause for optimism.
 Craig Mattson's work on the new website and in many other areas indicates that if we continue to look for and support younger members, as the committee has done by backing the LAN-slide efforts and adopting cheaper membership fees for young people, we could reinvigorate the group.